OpenEvalProject/evals/manuscripts/elife-03421/v1/manuscript.md

 ## Results

-## A glutathione-degrading enzyme suited to the oxidizing conditions of the endoplasmic reticulum
+### A glutathione-degrading enzyme suited to the oxidizing conditions of the endoplasmic reticulum

-Kumar et al. recently reported that the mammalian pro-apoptotic gene
+Kumar et al. recently reported that the mammalian pro-apoptotic gene ChaC1 encodes a glutathione-specific γ-glutamyl cyclotransferase that efficiently degrades glutathione (Kumar et al., 2012).
+We confirmed their observations by measuring the ability of purified murine ChaC1 (expressed in E. coli) to degrade glutathione in vitro: At submicromolar enzyme concentrations, recombinant ChaC1 was able to degrade a 10 mM solution of reduced glutathione within 1 hr (Figure 1A).
+The enzymatic activity was selective towards reduced glutathione (GSH) (Figure 1B).
+The inability of oxidized glutathione (GSSG) to serve as a substrate for degradation correlated with its inability to bind a Chac1-based optical probe whose fluorescent resonance energy transfer (FRET) signal reflects substrate binding (Figure 1C–D and Figure 1—figure supplement 1).
+An E116Q mutation abolished all enzymatic activity (Figure 1E), as observed previously (Kumar et al., 2012).

 ![Figure 1.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig1-v1.jpg)

 **Figure 1.:** (A) A bar-graph representation of residual glutathione levels following incubation of 10 mM glutathione with the indicated concentrations of bacterially expressed mouse ChaC1.
 Varying concentrations of enzymes were assayed at a single time point (left panel) and varying initial concentrations of glutathione were assayed at different time points (right panel).
 (B) Comparison of the ability of ChaC1 to eliminate reduced (GSH) and oxidized glutathione (GSSG).
 Note that ChaC1 effectively eliminated reduced glutathione, but had no effect on oxidized glutathione.
 (C) Cartoon of the fluorescent resonance energy transfer (FRET) probe, OG-ChaC1-Cherry, used to detect substrate binding to ChaC1.
 Shown is a model of murine ChaC1 (UniProt Q8R3J5) residues 31–204, created by Phyre2 (Kelley and Sternberg, 2009) based on the crystal structure of γ-glutamyl cyclotransferase (PDB 2RBH).
 The side chain of Cys 92, which has been modified with the Oregon Green (OG) donor, is highlighted, as is the C-terminus of the protein, site of the fused mCherry fluorescent acceptor.
 (D) Time-resolved FRET signal (expressed as the ratio of the emission signal at 532 nm and 670 nm upon excitation at 480 nm) of the OG-ChaC1-Cherry probe [2.5 µM] following exposure to 10 mM reduced (GSH) or oxidized glutathione(GSSG).
 Where indicated, the sample was injected with dithiotreitol (DTT) to reduce the GSSG and convert it to a substrate for ChaC1.
 The biphasic change in FRET signal upon exposure to GSH is consistent with binding followed by breakdown of GSH by the probe, which retains its enzymatic activity.
-(E) Comparison of glutathione elimination by purified bacterially expressed wild-type and E116Q mutant ChaC1 in vitro.DOI: http://dx.doi.org/10.7554/eLife.03421.003
+(E) Comparison of glutathione elimination by purified bacterially expressed wild-type and E116Q mutant ChaC1 in vitro.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** (A) Absorbance spectrum of ChaC1-mCherry, Oregon Green (OG), and Oregon green-labeled ChaC1-mCherry.
 (B) Absorbance profile of size-exclusion chromatogram of Oregon green-labeled ChaC1 mCherry.
 Note the coincidence of the absorption peak for protein (280 nm), Oregon Green (496 nm) and mCherry (587 nm) (C) FRET signal of an enzymatically inactive OG-ChaC1E116Q-Cherry probe upon exposure to varying concentrations of reduced glutathione.
 Note the mono-phasic change in FRET signal, consistent with inability of the mutant enzyme to break down glutathione and the contrast with wild-type OG-ChaC1-mCherry (Figure 1D).
-(D) Graph of the relationship between the steady-state FRET signal of the OG-ChaC1E116Q-Cherry probe and the concentration of reduced glutathione (GSH).DOI: http://dx.doi.org/10.7554/eLife.03421.004
+(D) Graph of the relationship between the steady-state FRET signal of the OG-ChaC1E116Q-Cherry probe and the concentration of reduced glutathione (GSH).

 To exploit ChaC1 as a tool to purge the ER of glutathione, we targeted expression of this cytosolic enzyme to the ER, by fusing the coding sequence to an N-terminal cleavable signal peptide and a C-terminal KDEL ER retention signal.
 An N-terminal FLAG-M1 peptide tag was included, to facilitate detection of the enzyme.
-Cells transfected with a plasmid encoding ER-FLAG-ChaC1 expressed a protein of the expected mobility on reducing SDS-PAGE that reacted with the anti-FLAG antibody (
+Cells transfected with a plasmid encoding ER-FLAG-ChaC1 expressed a protein of the expected mobility on reducing SDS-PAGE that reacted with the anti-FLAG antibody (Figure 2A) and resulted in a granular staining pattern that overlapped with that of the ER marker calreticulin (Figure 2B).
+However, unlike cytosolic ChaC1, which migrates at a position expected of the reduced monomer on non-reducing SDS-PAGE (Figure 2—figure supplement 1), ER-localized ChaC1 migrated as a heterogenous collection of species, consistent with inappropriate disulfide bond formation (compare the reducing and non-reducing SDS-PAGE in Figure 2A and Figure 2—figure supplement 1).

 ![Figure 2.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig2-v1.jpg)

 **Figure 2.:** (A) Immunoblot of FLAG M1-tagged ER-localized wild type (WT), cysteine-free (CtoS), and compound CtoS; E116Q enzymatically dead ChaC1 in N-ethyl maleimide-blocked lysates of transfected HeLa cells.
 Lanes 1–4 are from a reducing and lanes 5–8 are from a non-reducing SDS-PAGE.
 Note the presence of high-molecular weight disulfide linked FLAG-tagged ChaC1 in cells transfected with the WT ER-targeted protein that is absent from those transfected with the cysteine-free, CtoS mutants.
 (B) Fluorescent photomicrographs of HeLa cells transfected with the indicated expression plasmids and immunostained for the FLAG tag (marking ChaC1) and calreticulin (CALR) as an ER marker.
 The merge panels show an overlap of the FLAG, CALR, and Hoechst 33,258 signal (to reveal the nuclei) at 630X with a close-up view in the right-most panel.
-(C) A bar-graph representation of residual glutathione levels following 60-min incubation of 10 mM glutathione with the indicated concentrations of bacterially expressed wild-type ChaC1, its cysteine free derivative, ChaC1CtoS, and its inactive mutant ChaC1CtoS;E116Q.DOI: http://dx.doi.org/10.7554/eLife.03421.005
+(C) A bar-graph representation of residual glutathione levels following 60-min incubation of 10 mM glutathione with the indicated concentrations of bacterially expressed wild-type ChaC1, its cysteine free derivative, ChaC1CtoS, and its inactive mutant ChaC1CtoS;E116Q.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig2-figsupp1-v1.jpg)

 **Figure 2—figure supplement 1.:** Immunblot of FLAG-tagged authentic, cytosolic mouse ChaC1, ER-localized ChaC1 and ER-localized cysteine-free ChaC1CtoS in lysates of stably-transfected Flp-In T-REx HEK 293T cells expressing the proteins under the control of a tetracycline-inducible promoter.
 Shown are samples blocked with N-ethyl maleimide at the time of lysis and resolved by reducing and non-reducing SDS-PAGE.
-Where indicated the cells had been exposed to doxycycline to induce expression of the heterologous protein.DOI: http://dx.doi.org/10.7554/eLife.03421.006
+Where indicated the cells had been exposed to doxycycline to induce expression of the heterologous protein.

 A model of mouse ChaC1, based on the crystal structure of the homologous γ-glutamyl cyclotransferase (PDB 2RBH) (Kumar et al., 2012), suggested that none of its four cysteines is likely to play an important role in substrate recognition or catalysis.
 As expected, conversion of all four cysteines to serines resulted in a protein that no longer formed disulfides when introduced into the ER (Figure 2A, compare lanes 6 and 7 and Figure 2—figure supplement 1).
 Importantly, the cysteine-free enzyme (ChaC1CtoS) purified from E. coli retained its enzymatic activity (Figure 2C) and specificity for reduced glutathione (Figure 1D and Figure 1—figure supplement 1C).
 There are no predicted N-linked glycosylation sites in ChaC1CtoS to further corrupt protein structure when targeted to the ER, therefore, it seemed possible that ER-localized ChaC1CtoS might retain its enzymatic activity and breakdown glutathione in the ER.

-## Purging the ER of glutathione
+### Purging the ER of glutathione

-Measuring the impact of ER-ChaC1
+Measuring the impact of ER-ChaC1CtoS on glutathione levels required an assay that would be selectively sensitive to the ER pool of glutathione.
+Glutaredoxin (Grx1) has been shown to dramatically accelerate the interaction of a linked redox-sensitive green fluorescent protein (roGFP) with glutathione, both in vivo and in vitro (Gutscher et al., 2008; Birk et al., 2013) (cartooned Figure 3A).
+We confirmed the reported ability of a linked Grx1 to accelerate the equilibration of roGFP with a glutathione buffer: alone, reduced roGFP2 was only slowly oxidized by glutathione (Figure 3B), but the linked Grx1 markedly accelerated the oxidation of Grx1-roGFP2 (Figure 3, compare the red traces in panels B and C).
+The rate of probe oxidation by glutathione was concentration-dependent, with half-saturation (Kmax0.5) attained at ∼18 µM GSSG (Figure 3D).
+Importantly, the presence of oxidized PDI had a minor role in further accelerating the oxidation of Grx1-roGFP2, but dominated the oxidation kinetics of roGFP2 alone (Figure 3B,C).

 ![Figure 3.](https://cdn.elifesciences.org/articles/03421/elife-03421-fig3-v1.jpg)

-**Figure 3.:** .(A) Cartoon contrasting the slow coupling of roGFP2 with the glutathione redox buffer (dashed lines) and the rapid coupling of Grx1-roGFP2 with the glutathione redox buffer (after Gutscher et al., 2008).
+**Figure 3.:** (A) Cartoon contrasting the slow coupling of roGFP2 with the glutathione redox buffer (dashed lines) and the rapid coupling of Grx1-roGFP2 with the glutathione redox buffer (after Gutscher et al., 2008).
 (B) Trace of time-dependent changes in the ratio of reduced to oxidized roGFP2 detected optically as the ratio between the emission signal (at 535 nm) upon excitation at 405 nm vs 488 nm (ex 405/488) following introduction of the fully reduced probe into the indicated solutions of oxidized glutathione (GSSG) or PDI and GSSG.
 (C) Similar trace of reduced Grx1-roGFP2.
 Note the indifference of roGFP2 and the marked responsiveness of Grx1-roGFP to oxidized glutathione.
 (D) Graph of the initial velocity of Grx1-roGFP2 oxidation as a function of GSSG concentration, fitted to Linweaver–Burk plot.
 Half-maximal velocity is observed at 18 µM GSSG.
 (E) Trace of time-dependent changes in the ratio of oxidized and reduced roGFP2 and Grx1-roGFP2 probes expressed in the ER of HeLa cells following a brief (1 min) reductive pulse with dithiothreitol (DTT, 2 mM) followed by a washout.
 (F) Bar diagram of the half-time to recovery of oxidized roGFP2 and Grx1-roGFP2 following the reductive DTT pulse.
 Shown are means ±SD (N = 4, *p<0.01).
 (G) Trace of time-dependent changes in the ratio of oxidized to reduced probes expressed in the ER of HeLa cells alongside active or inactive ChaC1 (tagged at its C-terminus with mCherry to allow visualization of cells co-expressing the redox probes and the glutathione-depleting enzyme) following a brief reductive pulse with dithiothreitol and a washout.
 Note that the expression of active ChaC1 in the ER eliminates the kinetic advantage of Grx1-roGFP2 over roGFP2 in re-oxidation during the recovery from a DTT reductive pulse.
 (H) Bar diagram of the half-time to recovery of oxidized roGFP2 and Grx1-roGFP2 following the reductive DTT pulse in cells co-expressing active or inactive CHaC1.
 Shown are means ±SEM (N = 20, *p<0.01).
 (I) Bar diagram of cellular glutathione levels following 36 hr of doxycycline (DOX) induction of cytosolic and ER localized active and inactive ChaC1 in the absence and presence of concomitant exposure to buthionine-sulfoxide (BSO, 50 µM).
-Also shown is a time course of total cellular glutathione following induction of active and inactive mCherry-KDEL-tagged ChaC1.DOI: http://dx.doi.org/10.7554/eLife.03421.007
+Also shown is a time course of total cellular glutathione following induction of active and inactive mCherry-KDEL-tagged ChaC1.

 Oxidized glutathione levels recover rapidly following a reductive pulse in cultured mammalian cells (Appenzeller-Herzog et al., 2010).
 Therefore, the aforementioned in vitro observations indicating tight coupling of Grx1-roGFP2 to glutathione (and relative indifference to PDI) suggested that the rate of re-oxidation of an ER-localized Grx1-roGFP2 probe following a reductive pulse might be affected by the presence of glutathione in the ER lumen.
 To examine this further, we first compared the rate of re-oxidation of ER-localized roGFP2 with that of ER-localized Grx1-roGFP2 following a reductive pulse of dithiothreitol (DTT) and its washout.
 At steady-state both probes were highly oxidized and both were similarly reduced by the DTT pulse.
 However the recovery of ER-Grx1-roGFP2 was accelerated compared with ER-roGFP2 alone, with a half-time to recovery of 75.3 ± 7.7 s in case of the former and 167.3 ± 16.8 s in case of the latter (Figure 3E,F).
 This observation is consistent with a direct contribution of lumenal glutathione to the kinetics of ER-Grx1-roGPF2 re-oxidation in vivo.